felixbarten/Requirements-Engineering/_includes/content.md

 4. Once each group is finished.
 We will go through each scenario and decide which ones are worst when it comes to a user's productivity along with asking other people in the workshop of ways they can think of making the situations worse.

-Expectations:
+Possible expectations:

-- No one can really come up with a nonusable scenario (Difficult to come).
+1. No one can really come up with a nonusable scenario (Difficult to come).

-- We end up with a nice set of functionalities with a low level of usability and we can analyze these to see which of these are present in blackboard and actually affect students.
+2. We end up with a nice set of functionalities with a low level of usability and we can analyze these to see which of these are present in blackboard and actually affect students.

-- We end up up with very differing opinions on usability when going through the list of scenarios at the end of the session which shows how subjective usability can be.
+3. We end up up with very differing opinions on usability when going through the list of scenarios at the end of the session which shows how subjective usability can be.